You've chosen a suitable template, and you've set up your campaign: you're now ready to create and edit your campaign content.

 To get a feel for it, try having a go at:

-- Clicking a block and editing the text inside it
+- Selecting a block and editing the text inside it

 - Dragging in new blocks from the left-hand side panel

-- Moving blocks around the campaign by clicking and dragging them by their header bar
+- Moving blocks around the campaign by selecting, holding and dragging them by their header bar

 As well as moving a block, you can also duplicate and delete it using the header bar controls.